Elise-Lennion/LEDs_analyser/README.md

 Analyser for data acquired from camera about position of LEDs

-This software is used as auxiliar in a project I'm currently developing.
+This software is used as auxiliary in a project I'm currently developing.

 **Not many details will be given so the project itself isn't exploited.**